tester1121/1121-s-Bot/README.md

 If you are on Linux or Debian, click [here.](LINUX.md)
 \
 \
-Want to add something to the FRES Bot?
+Want to add something to 1121's Bot?
 Tell me in Issue #1.